 As of December 31, 2011, the formation of the joint ventures in Vietnam and Hong Kong are in process pending fulfillment of certain legal and regulatory requirements.
-JSF advanced a total amount of \$25.0 million (\$\mathbb{P}1,096.0 million) to gain 50% effective ownership of the joint ventures.
-Before the formation of the joint ventures, the deposits are treated as advances bearing interests of 5% per annum.
-Total interest from these deposits amounted to \$\mathbb{P}5.2 million.
+JSF advanced a total amount of \$25.0 million (\$\mathbb{P}\$1,086.6 million) to gain 50% effective ownership of the joint ventures.
+Before the formation of the joint ventures, the deposits were treated as advances.